Derngineer/LangChainandLLMs/README.md

 Supply with 300 + pages pdf on soil information and best practices to make recommendations a lot more legitimate Return data in web friendly format, for custom display, return recommendations in JSON format

+#METHOD
+Using langchain technology to access OpenAI'
+Use langchain to create prompts
+Use langchain to load, vectorise pdfs
+Feed pdfs as context
+extend prompts with values that corresponds to soil figures get recommendation as question